Taste the globe-trotting culinary offerings of this coastal town.

 El Nuevo Acuario

 Right on the beach in Piñones is one of the hottest spots in town.
 At El Nuevo Acuario, which means “the new aquarium,” the seafood is so fresh that you’ll think they caught it at your personal request — and you wouldn’t be far off.
 Dishes such as lobster empanadas, ceviche, and grouper served in guava and tamarindo sauces make this relaxed restaurant a true treasure.
-The ambiance is completely casual, and you can walk straight from the beach and cool off with a cocktail (try the blackberry mojito).
+The atmosphere is completely casual, and you can walk straight from the beach and cool off with a cocktail (try the blackberry mojito).

 Platos Restaurant in Carolina.